RahuRabh/Evidence-AI/README.md

-# CuraLink – AI Medical Research Assistant
+# Assistant AI – Medical Research Platform

-CuraLink is a Retrieval-Augmented Generation (RAG) medical research assistant that retrieves evidence from trusted biomedical sources, ranks the most relevant publications and clinical trials, and then generates a grounded answer using an open-source LLM.
+Assistant AI is a Retrieval-Augmented Generation (RAG) medical research assistant that retrieves evidence from trusted biomedical sources, ranks the most relevant publications and clinical trials, and then generates a grounded answer using an open-source LLM.

 The assistant does not answer directly from model memory.
 Instead, every response is grounded in retrieved medical evidence.